 Since its inception the Society has led, or been involved in, many exploratory and training excavations and has had an extensive role in the preservation of historic sites and antiquities in Bath and the surrounding area.

 The Society publishes an annual journal ‘Camertonia’ packed with articles about current projects and other items of interests to members.
 Newsletters are mailed out during the year, to keep members up to date with activities.

 BACAS runs a summer members’ dig most years.
 Last year’s excavation was on an 18th century ornamental hermitage site.
 Further excavation opportunities in 2017 are planned.
 Prior members’ training digs have been held on a multi period site near Laverton in Somerset and more recently on a Romano-British site near Frome.
 Meanwhile, regular geophysics projects around Bath always need volunteers and all members are welcome to contact us: see information on the Geophysics page.

-If you’re asking, “Where’s Camerton and what has it got to do with anything?” you can read about the Society’s background on the History of the Society page.
+If you’re asking, “Why is the journal called ‘Camertonia’?” you can read about the Society’s background on the History of the Society page.